pedrohgoncalvess/prefect-template/README.md

 ## Notes

-- The `database/` module includes everything you need to establish a PostgreSQL connection and manage schema migrations (e.g., using Alembic).
+- The `database/` module includes everything you need to establish a PostgreSQL connection and manage schema migrations (e.g., using Yoyo Migrations).
 - MinIO can be accessed via its web UI or via any S3-compatible client using the credentials and endpoint configured in the compose file.

 ---